thenadz/document-gallery/tags/1.0/readme.txt

 This plugin allows the user to effortlessly include a gallery, much like a photo gallery, of all your non-image attachments anywhere within your post.

+*NOTE: If you find this plugin useful, please take 10 seconds to rate it so others can find it also.
+Thanks so much for your support!*

 == Installation ==

 1. Upload `document-gallery` to the `/wp-content/plugins/` directory